Upgrading Jira (manual)

 If the driver is up to date, you can also copy it from your previous version.

-Re-apply any modifications
+Re-apply any modifications and increase max-pool-size

 While using Jira, you’ve probably added some custom modifications to Jira files.
 These may include connection details, settings related to memory allocation, or other JVM arguments.
 In this step, you need to re-apply the same modifications to the new files by copying them from your backups.